christopher-mckenzie/spring-oauth2-tutorial/readme.md

 ## oauth2 tutorial

-* left off at WebSecurityConfigurer
+* left off at WebSecurityConfigurer - notes
 * the following dependencies are needed for oauth2 in spring boot 1.5.10
     * ```groovy
         buildscript {